The objectives of the WHO Global Oral Health Programme (ORH)

 Noncommunicable chronic diseases, which continue to dominate in lower-middle and upper income countries, are becoming increasingly prevalent in many of the poorest developing countries.
 They create a double burden on top of the infectious diseases that continue to afflict these countries.

-The objectives of the WHO Global Oral Health Programme (ORH), one of the technical programmes within the Department of Chronic Diseases and Health Promotion (CHP), have been reoriented according to the new strategy of disease prevention and promotion of health.
-Greater emphasis is put on developing global policies in oral health promotion and oral disease prevention, coordinated more effectively with other priority programmes of CHP and other clusters and with external partners.
+The objectives of the WHO Global Oral Health Programme (ORH), one of the technical programmes within the Department of Prevention of Noncommunicable diseases (PND), have been reoriented according to the new strategy of disease prevention and promotion of health.
+Greater emphasis is put on developing global policies in oral health promotion and oral disease prevention, coordinated more effectively with other priority programmes of PND and other clusters and with external partners.

 Several principles form the basis for the work carried out.
 The WHO Oral Health Programme works with building oral health policies towards effective control of risks to oral health, based on the common risk factors approach.
 The focus is on modifiable risk behaviours related to diet, nutrition, use of tobacco and excessive consumption of alcohol, and hygiene.

 The Programme stimulates development and implementation of community-oriented demonstration projects for oral health promotion and prevention of oral diseases with focus on disadvantaged and poor population groups in developed and developing countries.
 Certain developing countries, countries with economies and health systems in transition, and industrialized, developed countries are targeted.
 Community empowerment strategies are applied according to the Primary Health Care concept.